C4AI/Pira/README.md

 We organize the dataset in two different files:

-## Standard dataset
+### Standard dataset
 Contains the supporting texts, QA sets, manual paraphrases, human assessments, and automatic paraphrases.

 Benchmarks: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.

-## Multiple-choice QA
+### Multiple-choice QA
 Contains the supporting texts, candidate answers, and the label for the correct answer.

 Benchmark: multiple-choice question answering.

-## Pirá 1.0
+### Pirá 1.0
 The original Pirá 1.0 dataset is available here.

 # Baselines
 Five benchmarks have been created for Pirá 2.0: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.
-Codes for them are available at this page.
+Codes for the experiments reported in Pirá 2.0 are available at this page.

 A brief description of each bechmark is provided above, as well as the results for the best baselines in Portuguese and English: